 - For Enable SSL Inspection of, select Protecting SSL Server.

-- For Server Certificate, select the local certificate you imported.
+- For Server Certificate, click the + and select the local certificate you imported.

 When you apply the Protecting SSL Server profile in a policy, the FortiGate will send the server certificate to the client as your server does.